sourcevault/nutzen/docs/guard.md

 2. `pos_int|[pos_int...]` 👉🏼 same as (1) but instead of number you have positive integers.

-3. `(function|any)` 👉🏼 it means either a function or any value, the last argument of all `hoplon.guard` is of this type.
+3. `(function|any)` 👉🏼 it means either a function or any value, the last argument of all `nutzen.guard` is of this type.

 4. `{ validator },{ execution }` 👉🏼 this shows that the function accepts two arguments, one if called the validator, and the other is called `execution` function.